yulia-2008/spread_the_good_frontend/README.md

 <h2>About The Project</h2>
 <p>Social network for helping others.</p>
 <p>Users can list, search, message and increase karma score. </p>
-<p>Users profile keeps tracks of posts you've helped to as well as posts you've created
 <p><b>Backend:</b> https://github.com/yulia-2008/nycable_backend</p>
 <p>The project backend seeded with a few fake user acounts and posts</p>

+<h2>Features</h2>
+- Creating an acoount.
+- Searching posts by city.
+- Loging in/Logging out.
+- Listing posts.
+- Editing/Deleting your posts.
+- Helping on others posts by clicking "Offer Your Help".
+- Users profile keeps tracks of posts you've helped to as well as posts you've created.
+- Private messaging.
+- Marking your post as "Completed" which increases karma_score of the User who helped you.
+- Other awesome features yet to be implemented

 <h2>Frontend Built With</h2>
 <ul>